 Test for HIV, Syphilis, Hepatitis B and C. Order a free & confidential postal test kit you can complete at home and return for results.
 Order a testing kit here This service is for men who identify as gay, bisexual, men who have sex with men and Black, Asian and Ethnic Minority heterosexual men and women.

-If you identify in another way please order a HIV testing kit available from https://freetesting.hiv/
+If you identify in another way please order a HIV and Syphilis testing kit available from https://freetesting.hiv/